wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update

-### I am moving on to a new laptop, and I am considering to sell this laptop, so if you are interested let me know in issues.
-I will probably post a link to eBay here soon...(Maybe January when I come back from China...)

 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
 * [20191114] I purchased a [Legion Y9000X](https://github.com/Errrneist/Hackintosh-Legion-Y9000X) and I am officially ending this project.
 It's been perfected.
 * [20191102] Congrats team China for winning the second place in Overwatch World Cup 2019!!